-- Putlogs: Putlogs are transverse members that are placed one end on ledgers and other ends right angles on the wall.
+- Putlogs: Putlogs are transverse members that are placed on one end on ledgers and the other ends at right angles on the wall.

 Depending on the type of construction and its requirements to meet various job applications, the Scaffolding structure varies.
 Broadly, the following scaffolding types are used in the construction industry:

 - Single Scaffolding

 - Suspended Scaffolding

 Cantilever scaffolding is widely used where the ground surface is not suitable for setting up conventional scaffolding.
 Cantilever Scaffolding or needle scaffolding is highly effective when maintenance or construction is needed at great heights or when the project has space constraints.
 A group of cantilever or needle beams is used to reinforce cantilever scaffolding.
 Cantilever scaffolding is also known as Single frame scaffolding.

 A cantilever scaffolding normally constitutes of the following components: